Speedy Smith: BC Rytas (2021–2022)

-Hapoel Jerusalem (2022–present)
+Hapoel Jerusalem (2022–2024)

 On July 10, 2022, Smith signed with Hapoel Jerusalem of the Israeli Israeli Basketball Premier League.
+On November 5, 2024, Smith parted ways with the team.
+His request to be released from his contract was granted by the club.

+Türk Telekom (2024–2025)

+On November 7, 2024, he sighed with Türk Telekom B.K. of the Basketbol Süper Ligi.

+Merkezefendi Basket (2025–present)

+On September 25, 2025, he signed with Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).

 Personal life

-On November 15, 2005 at 2:06 AM, Smith's non-biological brother, Dalvontae Coley, was allegedly shot by two masked men that entered his apartment complex, which was located in St. Petersburg, Florida, at 22 years of age.
+On November 15, 2005, at 2:06 AM, Smith's non-biological brother, Dalvontae Coley, was allegedly shot by two masked men that entered his apartment complex, which was located in St. Petersburg, Florida, at 22 years of age.
 Coley's death affected Smith considerably, as he often "looked up to his older brother."
 He said, "I always think about what if he was here right now."